 These policies are available to download in full from the right-hand side of this page.

-Furthermore, our Chief Executive, Ali Oliver, has reaffirmed why celebrating diversity and promoting inclusion are central to everything the Youth Sport Trust was founded to achieve...
+Our Chief Executive, Ali Oliver, sets out why celebrating diversity and promoting inclusion are central to everything the Youth Sport Trust was founded to achieve:

 As we work towards a future where every child enjoys the life-changing benefits that come from play and sport, there can be no bigger priority than breaking down the barriers of inequality and discrimination.
 Time and again research shows that young people who feel they don’t fit in – perhaps because they have a disability, come from a different background or identify as LGBT – are among the least likely to benefit from the power of sport to help them in life.

 Every child is unique and one of the aims of our work is to help them establish who they are, and who they want to be.
 At a time when acceptance, fitting in and self-esteem are so high on young people’s agenda, this has never been more important.

 This commitment to diversity and inclusion not only runs through all of our work, but it guides the way we go about it.

 It has always filled me with a great sense of pride to work for an organisation which really does welcome all.
 YST has a strong organisational culture which respects difference, values individuality and unites people around that thing we have in common – a belief in the future of all young people, and the role sport can play in improving their life chances.